Privacy Policy

 Purpose:

-To provide Organizers with the Personal Information necessary to operate their specific event (e.g., evaluation, communication, awarding, recruitment, certification).
+To provide Organizers with the Personal Information necessary to operate their specific event, such as evaluation, communication, awarding, recruitment, certification, or other event purposes described in the applicable event documentation.

 Disclosure occurs:

-• only in the volume necessary for that event’s operation,
+- Only in the volume necessary for that event’s operation; and

-From the moment the Organizer receives Personal Information for event purposes, the Organizer acts as an independent Controller for that data.
+From the moment an Organizer receives Personal Information for event purposes, the Organizer acts as an independent Controller for that data.

 Legal grounds may include: